afam-io/w9_frontend-project-team-sourcery/sourcery/src/components/ResourceItem/upvoteButtonPlan.md

 - given that the state is fetched from the backend on load I will need to edit the backend to accept a likes column.

+Do this by updating

+- the create and seed table scripts
+- the add to resources script (in models) (for the post request)

+- Update the input components state to hold a likes property.

+  - so that when an item is created it sends likes of 0 to the DB

+- Create an onClick function in app that will update resources state each time the likes button is clicked

 Questions

 - should this be its own component